nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/JS_IF_SWITCH_FOR.md

 ## Loops with *for*

-Learn how to execute the same code against every items in an array.
-The *for* loop has several key elements that allow you to execute the same logic over and over again, a predetermined number of times.
+The *for* loop allows you to execute the same logic over and over again, a predetermined number of times.

 First, you state an initial value that will be checked the first time through the loop.